llevi95/llevi95/README.md

 # Hi there 👋, I'm Levi
-I'm Levente from Hungary, and I do IT Consulting.
+I'm from Hungary, and I do IT Consulting.
 I really enjoy learning about data science, and working with databases.
 I also enjoy perfecting my automation skills for my own projects.

 - 🔭 I’m currently working on DWH test management of major banks
 - 🌱 I’m currently learning Data science